4 steps to an unregulated or regulated bridging loan.

 The difference between regulated & unregulated bridging loans.

-We will start with unregulated bridging loans.
+We will start with unregulated bridging loans as this is our core business.
 The main thing about this type of borrowing is that the person borrowing the money, or any family members are not allowed, under any circumstances, to live in the house or property used as security.
 This is to protect them, should you default of the repayments, from having their actual living home repossessed and effectively made homeless.
 Other living accommodation is needed to go ahead with funding.

 Call on our local rate 0845 475 1814 from a land line or call 0203 287 7169 from your mobile or request a call back by using the quick contact form on the right hand side, or just below depending on whether you are browsing on a PC or mobile device.
 Alternatively, click the button for our full on enquiry form to find out more about an unregulated bridging loan.